-Young female dogs who have not gone through a heat cycle are at risk for puppy vaginitis.
+Young female dogs who have not had their first heat cycle are at risk for puppy vaginitis.

 Signs and Symptoms

 - Vaginal discharge that is mucous-like, white to yellow, and usually not heavy